Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

  <script src="/Tinkerforge.js" type='text/javascript'></script>

-Note that the JavaScript is executed in the browser of the user and not on the RED Brick, so you have to connect to the IP of the RED Brick, not localhost!
+Note that the JavaScript is executed in the browser of the user and not on the RED Brick, so you have to connect to the IP address of the RED Brick, not localhost!

 Python